celonis/homcc/README.md

       - `HOST`: TCP connection to specified `HOST` with default port `3633`
       - `HOST:PORT`: TCP connection to specified `HOST` with specified `PORT`
     - `HOST/LIMIT` format:
-      - define any of the above `HOST` format with an additional `LIMIT` parameter that specifies the maximum connection limit to the corresponding `HOST`
+      - Define any of the above `HOST` format with an additional `LIMIT` parameter that specifies the maximum connection limit to the corresponding `HOST`
-      - it is advised to always specify your `LIMIT`s as they will otherwise default to 2 and only enable minor levels of concurrency
+      - It is advised to always specify your `LIMIT`s as they will otherwise default to 2 and only enable minor levels of concurrency
     - `HOST,COMPRESSION` format:
-      - define any of the above `HOST` or `HOST/LIMIT` format with an additional `COMPRESSION` algorithm information
+      - Define any of the above `HOST` or `HOST/LIMIT` format with an additional `COMPRESSION` algorithm information
-      - choose from:
+      - Choose from:
         - `lzo`: Lempel-Ziv-Oberhumer compression algorithm
         - `lzma`: Lempel-Ziv-Markov chain algorithm
-      - per default, no compression is used as it is usually not necessary for high bandwidth connections
+      - No compression is used per default, specifying `lzo` is however advised
   - Example:
     ```
     # homcc: example hosts